jakobringler/blog/content/notes/FX Notes Formatting.md

 tags:
   - obsidian
 ---
 ## Contributing

 ### GitHub Pull Requests

-If you just want to fix already existing notes you can open a pull request on github in your browser by clicking the `edit source` button on every page.
+If you just want to fix already existing notes you can open a pull request on GitHub in your browser by clicking the `Edit Source` button on every page.

 For more involved contributions and completely new pages you need to fork the repository and add your new files there before opening a pull request.